 - That the duty was breached.
 Once there is a dangerous condition of the building or a violation of the codes, there is a breach of duty.
 You may also need to show that the owner or manager knew of this condition.

 - That your injury was caused by the breach.
 There must be a connection between the ceiling fall and your injury.

 If all the above applies to you, then you need to get in touch with a lawyer.
 Contact our Houston premises liability lawyer today.

 Speak to a Houston Injury Attorney Today

-If you or a family member was injured in a roof or ceiling collapse, now is the time to take legal action.
-Speak to the Houston injury lawyers at Michael P. Fleming & Associates today.
+If you or a family member were injured in a roof or ceiling collapse, now is the time to take legal action.
+Speak to the Houston personal injury lawyers at Fleming Law today.